Brad Thomas Law Firm – DFW, TX Social Security Disability Attorneys

 - An adequate work history that shows you’ve paid into social security.

 - A monthly income that does not exceed a certain amount determined by the SSA and the Texas government.

-Who Qualifies for Disability Benefits in Plano?
+Who Qualifies for Disability Benefits in Texas?

-- Objective Medical Evidence: This includes results of lab tests, official medical diagnosis by a doctor, and recorded symptoms or signs of your disability by a medical professional.
+- Objective Medical Evidence: This includes results of lab tests, an official medical diagnosis by a doctor, and recorded symptoms or signs of your disability by a medical professional.

 - Medical Opinions: Any statements made about your disability by a medical professional.
 These statements are usually about how your disability limits your functioning and ability to work or perform certain tasks.

 - Non-Medical Sources Evidence: Any additional evidence not gathered from a medical professional.

 - Prior Administrative Medical Findings: Medical findings from the past that were found by a medical or psychological/psychiatric consultant.